curtcampbell/CarND-Vehicle-Detection/writeup.md

 for this type of classifier.
 I started out using the `svm.SVC` classifier.
 As it turns out however, this classifier is relatively slow when training larger data sets.
 After a day of training, I looked for other options and found `svm.LinearSVC()`.
 This classifier trained in a reasonable amount of time.
-In my code, the `CarClassifier` class in `classifier.py` is a thin wrapper around called to `svm.SVC`.
-It has methods for fitting the classifier and saving the state of the trained classifier.
+In my code, the `CarClassifier` class in `classifier.py` is a thin wrapper around calls to `svm.SVC`.
+This class has methods for fitting the classifier and saving the state of the trained classifier.
 The entire training pipeline is implemented in `train_classifier.py`  In this file all of the training parameters are specified.
 The training data is loaded and fit using the SVM and the resultant model and it's parameters are saved to disk.